Obesity

 • Subscribe for Updates

-• A 30% financial reward for fruit and vegetable purchase, which the authors estimated could prevent 303,900 cardiovascular events and save $6.77 billion in healthcare costs;
+• A 30% financial reward for fruit and vegetable purchases, which the authors estimated could prevent 303,900 cardiovascular events and save $6.77 billion in healthcare costs.

-• A 30% financial reward for fruit and vegetable purchase plus exclusion of sugar-sweetened beverages (SSBs) from the list of eligible items for purchase with SNAP benefits, which the authors estimated could prevent 797,900 cardiovascular events and save $39.16 billion in healthcare costs; and
+• A 30% financial reward for fruit and vegetable purchases, plus exclusion of sugar-sweetened beverages (SSBs) from the list of eligible items for purchase with SNAP benefits, which the authors estimated could prevent 797,900 cardiovascular events and save $39.16 billion in healthcare costs.

-• A 30% financial reward for purchases of fruit and vegetables, nuts, whole grains, fish, and plant-based oils plus a 30% financial disincentive for purchase of SSBs, junk food, and processed meats, which the authors estimated could prevent 940,000 cardiovascular events and save $41.93 billion in healthcare costs.
+• A 30% financial reward for purchases of fruit and vegetables, nuts, whole grains, fish, and plant-based oils, plus a 30% financial disincentive for purchases of SSBs, junk food, and processed meats, which the authors estimated could prevent 940,000 cardiovascular events and save $41.93 billion in healthcare costs.

 Skip to content